 And if any online stores out there are nervous about handing a megaphone over to their customers, they ought to ask themselves why.

 If you’re delivering an excellent customer experience and keeping your customers happy then there should be nothing to worry about.

-Want to learn even more creative ways you can make reviews your brand's most effective form of social proof?
-Read our Complete guide to reviews below.
+Want to make reviews your brand's most effective form of social proof?
+Create a free Trustpilot account today!